nikosdion/plg_captcha_google/README.md

 Download and install the extension's ZIP file.

 Go to System, Manage, Plugins and edit the “CAPTCHA - Google Invisible reCAPTCHA” plugin.
 You need to enter the Site Key and Secret Key.

-You can find these in [your reCAPTCHA account](https://www.google.com/recaptcha).
+⚠️ **IMPORTANT** Up until the end of 2024, you could find your Site Key and Secret Key in [your reCAPTCHA account](https://www.google.com/recaptcha).
+Starting February 2025, you need to [migrate your reCAPTCHA keys to a Google Cloud Project](https://cloud.google.com/recaptcha/docs/migrate-recaptcha#google-cloud-console).
+The catch is that you can only run a few thousand CAPTCHAs every month in the [free tier](https://cloud.google.com/recaptcha/docs/compare-tiers); beyond that, you will have to start paying Google for using reCAPTCHA.
+Please don't flame me for this; I am not Google, not am I affiliated with them.
+This situation sucks for me as much as it sucks for you.
+Thank you for your understanding.

 Go to System, Global Configuration and select this plugin as your Default CAPTCHA _instead of_ Joomla's now-defunct “CAPTCHA - Invisible reCAPTCHA”.
 If you have any extensions which were using Joomla's now-defunct plugin explicitly configure in them, remember to edit their options and choose the “CAPTCHA - Google Invisible reCAPTCHA” plugin instead.